 - To compile anonymous, aggregated statistics that allow us to understand how users use our site and to help us improve the structure of our website.
 We cannot identify you personally in this way.

 Two types of cookies may be used on this website, session cookies, which are temporary cookies that remain in the cookie file of your browser until you leave the site, and persistent cookies, which remain in the cookie file of your browser for much longer (though how long will depend on the lifetime of the specific cookie).

 Cookies used on this site:

 As a visitor to this site you are opted in to anonymised Google Analytics tracking by default.
-If you wish to opt out, you can do this either with Google's own browser add-on, by adjusting your browser's privacy settings or, if you are a registered user of this site, by editing this in your account settings, or by contacting us to request this, stating your website username.
+If you wish to opt out, you can do this either with Google's own browser add-on (link is external), by adjusting your browser's privacy settings or, if you are a registered user of this site, by editing this in your account settings, or by contacting us to request this, stating your website username.

 Twitter: Where Twitter feeds are embedded on this site, Twitter's own privacy settings apply and are not controlled by us.
-From Twitter's own privacy page: "When you view Twitter content or Twitter products integrated into other websites using Twitter for Websites, Twitter may receive information including the web page you visited, your IP address, browser type, operating system, and cookie information.
-This information helps us to improve our products and services, including personalized suggestions and personalized ads."
+From Twitter's own privacy page (link is external): ‘When you view Twitter content or Twitter products integrated into other websites using Twitter for Websites, Twitter may receive information including the web page you visited, your IP address, browser type, operating system, and cookie information.
+This information helps us to improve our products and services, including personalized suggestions and personalized ads.’

 Third Party Advertising

 We may use a third party to serve advertisements on our site.
 Cookies may be associated with these advertisements to enable the advertiser to track the number of anonymous users responding to the campaign.
 We do not have access to or control of cookies placed by third parties.

 You have the ability to accept or decline cookies by modifying the settings in your browser.
 However, you may not be able to use all the interactive features of our site if cookies are disabled.